harisibrahimkv/dj_workshop/transcript.md

 Open up `visualizer/settings.py`.

-Do you see the dictionary called "INSTALLED_APPS" defined?
+Do you see the dictionary called `INSTALLED_APPS` defined?
 Whatever you see over there are apps.
 And it is only natural that any app that we create needs to be added there as well.